serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-4.md

 projects in Go.
 So I went to a higher challenge.

 ## A good decision?
 I am not that sure but I am glad I chose this
-If you thought I chose C/C++ for this, you are wrong.
-I am not skilled enough to build a good backend server in the holy languages yet.
-So I chose to learn rust.

 I was learning rust at the moment using simple projects and the Rust Book.
 So rust was the best choice for me at the time.
 But little did I know that this would be a very steep learning curve and hair pulling experience.